coralsprings-tcs/Python/module 1/activities_for_students/binary_chop (easy-med)/binary_chop.md

 * Limit the number of possible guesses to 7, and the game is over when > 7 is reached
 * A prompt to try again automatically (ie. Would you like to try again?)

 When you're done try it out and compare it to the two Python files in this folder.
 There are no "more correct" ways of doing this.
 Use match statements, if-else, functions, or any other way you can think of.
-Have fun!